GruberMarkus/Export-RecipientPermissions/docs/README.md

 ### 1.2.6.
 GrantorFilter
 Only check grantors where the filter criteria matches $true.

-The variable $Grantor has all attributes returned by '`invoke-Command -Session $ExchangeSession -ScriptBlock { Get-Recipient -ResultSize Unlimited | Select-Object -Property * }`'.
+The variable $Grantor has all attributes returned by '`Invoke-Command -Session $ExchangeSession -ScriptBlock { Get-Recipient -ResultSize Unlimited | Select-Object -Property * }`'.
 For example:
 - .DistinguishedName
 - .RecipientType, .RecipientTypeDetails
 - .DisplayName